 }

-on all elements to make sizing more predictable.
-This ensures padding and borders are included in an element's total width and height - Font Family: We define a system font stack using common sans-serif fonts
+box-sizing: border-box on all elements to make sizing more predictable.
+This ensures padding and borders are included in an element's total width and height/* Basic content styling for demo */

 .content {